Java main method Explained [Easy Examples]

 java main method error

-Notice that it says the main method is not found and gave us the proper syntax of the main method.
+Notice that it says the Java main method is not found and gave us the proper syntax of the main method.

 The void keyword specifies that a method should not have a return value.
 In java, every method should have a return type otherwise we will get an error.
 The main method's type is void which means that it is not returning anything.
 If we create the main method without any return type (void) we will get the following error.